 - Be upfront about how you use your email list.
 Let people know what they’re signing up for, how often they’ll receive emails, and what the contents will include.
 Then stick with the promises you’ve made.

 - Provide incentives.
 Some people will sign up simply because they like your business offerings or find your work interesting.
 Others will need a reason to sign up.
 Exclusive offers, such as discounts that will only be made available to subscribers, are good incentives.
-You can also offer a freebie of some kind in exchange for a sign-up.
+You can also offer a freebie of some kind in exchange for a sign-up; this is called a lead magnet.
 This tends to work best if there’s no cost to you for providing the freebie (digital products are ideal), because subscribers can always unsubscribe after they get their freebie.

 Many businesses set up their email lists and then forget to put any effort into growing it.
 If your website gets popular, you may attract subscribers organically, but if you’re struggling to grow your email list, consider using the practices above to attract more subscribers.